Saturn's biggest moon has long been a riddle, wrapped in a mystery — or more accurately, in an ice cube.

 Dragonfly heads to Titan

-The space agency’s plan, announced this week, is to send a unique spacecraft to not only buzz over Titan but land and collect samples of organic molecules — many of them resembling gases on Earth — and water.
+The space agency's plan is to send a unique spacecraft to not only buzz over Titan but to land and collect samples of water and organic molecules — many of them resembling gases on Earth.

 But why all the fuss over a distant, flash-frozen moon?